 Call and Email Your Representatives

-If you know who your representatives are (you can look them up here), you may also call the State House at 802-828-2228 and leave a message for them.
+If you know who your representatives are (you can look them up here), you can also call the State House at 802-828-2228 and leave a brief message for them.
 If you do so, the representative will receive a handwritten note that includes your message in support of H. 170.
 If you’d like the representative to return your call, be sure to include your phone number.

 All Vermont newspapers publish letters, and this provides a great opportunity for coalition members to help educate the public.
 Here are links for submitting letters to some of Vermont’s major publications: